oliviacr/Portfolio/README.md

-This repository showcases a selection of my projects and analyses, highlighting my skills in data analysis and cleaning, statistical modeling, research methodology, as well as my commitment to rigorous, reproducible, transparent research.
+This repository showcases a selection of my projects and analyses, highlighting my skills in data analysis and cleaning, statistical modeling, and research methodology, as well as my commitment to rigorous, reproducible, transparent research.

 ## Table of Contents (so far...)